tsathoqqua/limadocs/docs/source/faq.rst

     */
    #define TOO_GREEDY_DAEMONS 1

-Change the 1 here to as low a number as will make the issue go away.
+Change the 1 here to a higher number that will make the issue go away.
 You can try 5 or 10, and then possibly reduce it a bit once the errors stop nagging you.

 Alternatively, upgrade your hosting to a bigger potato. 🥔